mainmatter/playbook/workflow/README.md

 We agree on the following set of rules for Pull Requests:

 * Pull Requests have to have a proper description for what changes are included in it and how those can be tested.
-If a Pull Request relates to or closes and issue, add `Closes #<issue>` or `Relates to #<issue>` to the description.
+If a Pull Request relates to or closes an issue, add `Closes #<issue>` or `Relates to #<issue>` to the description.
   _Clients might have additional requirements for Pull Request descriptions and commit message formats._